-What is it and how it factors into your paid search campaign’s performance
+Your landing page factors into your paid search campaign’s performance

 A landing page is served up as the result of a click on an ad campaign, helping visitors better digest the advertiser’s message.
 We all know the importance of having a great landing page experience for our users because it impacts their action (or inaction).

 But, did you know the landing page also influences the price you pay for advertising?
 In Google’s words, “It is Google Ads’ measure of how well your website gives people what they’re looking for when they click your ad”.
+Google then assigns your landing page experience a score.
+This score factors into your quality score.

 Google uses this formula when determining where to position paid search ads: